Wholesale Rose Cut Sapphire – Padparadscha, Pastel, Multi Color, Pink, Blue & White

 The point to be noted here is that the demand for large engagement rings today has gone down and millennials today prefer to invest in smaller stones like rose cut sapphires for engagement rings or their significant others.
 This has definitely increased the demand for vintage cuts like the rose cuts, which not only maintain the value and aesthetic of the gemstone but also decrease the price significantly.

 COLORS OF ROSE CUT SAPPHIRES:

 Blue sapphires are the trademark color for sapphires.
-Wholesale rose cut blue sapphires are available in a number of colours, although the Sri Lankan and Madagascar varieties are the most popular ones amongst rose cuts.
-This is because of their open colour.
+Wholesale rose cut blue sapphires are available in a number of colors, although the Sri Lankan and Madagascar varieties are the most popular ones amongst rose cuts.
+This is because of their open color.
 However, darker blue sapphires can also be rose cut to order.

 2. Pink rose cut sapphires:

 Pink rose cut sapphires have made it big in the modern market, just as other types of pink sapphires have.
 Available in a number of colors, pastel pink rose cut sapphires reign over bubblegum pink and hot pink rose cut sapphires in the rose cut genre.